Harrison's Cave Featured in

 How to get there & where to stay

 As you find Harrison's Cave Eco-Adventure Park on the map, you'll see the cave is situated in the middle of the island.
-The site is roughly 9 miles (15 km) from the national airport and about 5 miles (8 km) from Bridgetown, Holetown, and Bathsheba.
-You can get to the community of Allen View by a public bus or taxi, but renting a car must be the most convenient option.
+The site is roughly 9 mi (15 km) from the national airport and about 5 mi (8 km) from Bridgetown, Holetown, and Bathsheba.
+You can get to the community of Allen View by a public bus or taxi, but renting a car is the most convenient option.
 Also, consider booking accommodations in advance (see the map below) so that you can kick back and enjoy your stay once you get there.

 Interesting facts about Harrison's Cave

 There are several interesting facts about Harrison's Cave.
-It sits at 700 feet (210 m) above the sea; the biggest cavern measures almost 50 feet (15 m) high; the temperature underground hits 27 °C (81 °F).
+It sits at 700 ft (210 m) above the sea; the biggest cavitation within the cave measures almost 50 ft (15 m) high; the temperature underground hits 81 °F (27 °C).
 But the most awe-inspiring feature is the cave's constant growth.
 Admittedly, the yearly change might be thinner than a sheet of paper.
 Yet, such alterations are considered fast in geological terms.